-Founder of Hamilton College, Rev. Samuel Kirkland, had a vision for Hamilton College which included an understanding of educating the whole person when he wrote that "the culture of the heart is to be considered as an important object in every part of education."
+Founder of Hamilton College, Rev. Samuel Kirkland, had a vision for an institution centered on an educational outreach to the Oneida Indians, an expression of his enduring connection to this community.
+Kirkland's vision included an ethical and spiritual dimension of appreciating diversity, and of educating the whole person, summing up his educational philosophy in this way: "the culture of the heart is to be considered as an important object in every part of education."

 The chaplaincy exists to encourage: